Menu

 • Access Arrangements

-• All pupils identified with a SEND need have access to our Inclusion Unit when appropriate.
+• All students identified with a SEND need have access to our Inclusion Unit when appropriate.

 • Assistive Technology